maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ### 0x13 PATTERN-ONE(pat)
-The control character PATTERN-ONE adds a raw pattern to the display at the cursor position (instead of looking up a pattern from an ASCII value in the font).
+The control character PATTERN-ONE adds a raw pattern to the display at the current cursor position (instead of looking up a pattern from an ASCII value in the font).

-The **pat** is passed with the argument byte, a bit mask indicating which segments to switch on.
+The **pat** is passed with the argument, a bit mask indicating which segments to switch on.
 Traditionally, the segments are labeled A-G (and P for the decimal point) in a clockwise fashion.
 The bits of **pat** map to those segments in order:

 ![segments](segments.png)

-In other words, the character `1` typically switches on segments B and C, mapping to pattern 0b00000110, so the argument byte would be 0x06.
+In other words, the character `1` typically switches on segments B and C, mapping to pattern 0b00000110, so the argument would be 0x06.

-This control sequence inserts a character in the flow, so it moves the cursor and optionally scrolls.
+This command inserts a character in the flow, so it moves the cursor and optionally scrolls.

 #### Example